 Making Material Clear

-Using existing knowledge to learn something new helps make material clear and accessible.
+Utilizing your students’ existing knowledge to teach them something new helps make material clear and accessible to the class.
 As McKeachie (2002) states, relevant knowledge strengthens new learning by generating meaningful connections to new information.
 Learners typically use prior knowledge by creating either direct relations, in which they relate what’s known to what they’re trying to learn, such as comparing and contrasting the causes of two wars; or analogical relations, in which they use analogies to help relate familiar and new concepts that share some key characteristics but are different in other ways, such as using a post office to explain aspects of computer storage.
 As a part of our Two-Minute Mentor video series, professors Jeff Hall and Angela Lumpkin discuss how to get the most from KU students.

 Davis (1993) shares additional strategies for helping students contextualize new information: